Optics series, lecture — I

-This lecture has been delivered in one of the honors class I am teaching this semester.
-You will do really well to read the linked article on Optical path and Fermat’s Principle which is not not intended as a honors lecture.
+This lecture has been delivered in one of the honors class that I am teaching this semester.
+You will do really well to read the following article although this is not intended as a honors lecture.

 Optical systems are studied under two assumptions: